dendibakh/perf-book/chapters/9-Optimizing-Memory-Accesses/9-0 Source Code Tuning For CPU.md

 \markright{Part2.
 Source Code Tuning For CPU}

-In part 2, we will take a look at how to use CPU monitoring features (see [@sec:sec4]) to find the places in the code which can be tuned for execution on a CPU.
-For performance-critical applications like large distributed cloud services, scientific HPC software, 'AAA' games, etc. it is very important to know how underlying HW works.
-It is a fail-from-the-start when the program is being developed without HW focus.

-Standard algorithms and data structures don't always work well for performance-critical workloads.
-For example, a linked list is pretty much deprecated in favor of 'flat' data structures.
-Traditionally every new node of the linked list is dynamically allocated.
-Besides invoking many costly[^7] memory allocations, this will likely result in a situation where all the elements of the list are scattered in memory.
-Traversing such a data structure requires random memory access for every element.
-Even though algorithmic complexity is still O(N), in practice, the timings will be much worse than of a plain array.
-Some data structures, like binary trees, have natural linked-list-like representation, so it might be tempting to implement them in a pointer chasing manner.
-However, more efficient "flat" versions of those data structures exist, see `boost::flat_map`, `boost::flat_set`.

-Even though the algorithm you choose is best known for a particular problem, it might not work best for your particular case.
-For example, a binary search is optimal for finding an element in a sorted array.
-However, this algorithm usually suffers from branch mispredictions since every test of the element value has a 50% chance of being true.
-This is why on a small-sized (less than 20 elements) array of integers, linear search is usually better.
+Welcome to the second part of this book where we will discuss various techniques for low-level source code optimization (aka *tuning*).
+In the first part, we learned how to find performance bottlenecks in the code, which is only half of the developer's job.
+Another half is to fix the problem.

 Performance engineering is an art.
 And like in any art, the set of possible scenarios is endless.
-This chapter tries to address optimizations specific to CPU microarchitecture without trying to cover all existing optimization opportunities one can imagine.
+The upcoming several chapters primarily address optimizations specific to modern CPU architectures without trying to cover all existing optimization opportunities one can imagine.

+There is a famous quote: "Premature optimization is the root of all evil".
+But the opposite is often true as well.
+Postponed performance engineering work may be too late and cause as much evil as premature optimization.
+For performance-critical applications like large distributed cloud services, scientific HPC software, 'AAA' games, etc. it is very important to know how underlying HW works.
+In such industries, it is a fail-from-the-start when a program is being developed without HW focus.
+There are examples of successful software products that were built around a small but very efficient kernel (loop or function), for example ClickHouse.

  Still, I think it is important to at least name some high-level ones:

 * If a program is written using interpreted languages (python, javascript, etc.), rewrite its performance-critical portion in a language with less overhead.
 * Analyze the algorithms and data structures used in the program, see if you can find better ones.